theorangetree/valuation/README.md

 - In the U.S., pizza shops had total sales revenue of around $46bn in 2020
 - Let's say this is projected to grow at 5% CAGR over the next 10-years (i.e. $75bn in sales by 2030)
 - Let's say you estimate your pizza chain to achieve a best-case scenario of 33% market share in 10 years
-- If your year-10 revenue is above $25bn, it's a sign the revenue growth assumptions may be too high
+- If your 2030 model revenue is above $25bn (33% share), it's a sign the revenue growth assumptions may be too high

-#### Reviewing Assumptions Example 2: Reviewing Asana's Revenues
+#### Reviewing Assumptions Example 2: Asana Inc.'s Revenues
-Let's look at the real case of Asana, Inc., shown in the image above.
+Let's look at the real case of Asana, Inc. (task management software company) shown in the image above:
-- According to a recent study, the global task management software market was $2.4bn in 2020 and projected to reach $4.7bn by 2026 (~12% CAGR)
+- The global task management software market was $2.4bn in 2020 and projected to reach $4.7bn by 2026 (~12% CAGR)
-  - The North America market was $578m in 2018 and projected to reach $1.4bn by 2026 (~12% CAGR)
+  - The North American market was $578m in 2018 and projected to reach $1.4bn by 2026 (~12% CAGR)

-- By comparison, Asana's 12 month 2021-10-30 revenue is $335m, resulting in ~10-15% global market share
+- By comparison, Asana's 12-month 2021-10-30 revenue was $335m, resulting in ~10-15% global market share
   - Asana's revenue segmentation is 58% U.S. and 42% global, resulting in ~25-30% local market share

-- The model estimates Asana's revenue to be over $3bn by 2026, which is projected to be over 60% global market share, which is clearly too high
+- The model estimates Asana's revenue to be over $3bn by 2026, which is projected to be over **60% global market share (too high)**
-- This suggests the revenue growth assumptions are too generous, or that the market for Asana is actually much larger than being considered
+- This suggests the revenue growth assumptions are too generous, or that Asana's market is actually larger than being considered
-- Despite the current revenue growth assumptions, the model is estimating a Value-per-Share of $45.37, which is 25% lower than the Stock Price of $60.18
+- Despite the revenue growth assumptions, the model calculates a $45.37 Value-Per-Share, 25% lower than the $60.18 Stock Price
-- Before we can interpret this, the other assumptions need to be reviewed too (see full list of assumptions below)
+- However, before we can interpret this, the other assumptions also need to be reviewed (*full list of assumptions below*)

 Overall, there's no right or wrong model; it's all about the assumptions.
-Remember, if the DCF model valuation differs from the market price, which it often will, there's usually a good reason that's being overlooked by the model.
+Remember, if the DCF valuation differs from the market price, which it often will, there's usually a good reason that's being overlooked by the model.

 ## Complete List of DCF Model Assumptions and Inputs
 #### Assumptions that can be manually inputted or automatically estimated: